 ERMA will provide eligible households up to $4,000 in assistance for rental and mortgage payments dating back to April 1, 2020.
-Compared to RAFT, ERMA will provide these funds up within the 50-80% of Area Median Income, which expands the eligibility range and is predicted to service twice as many households.
+In comparison to RAFT, ERMA will be providing these funds up within the Area Median Income of 50-80%, which expands the range of eligibility and is predicted to service twice as many households.

 Beginning July 1, applicants are able to apply through the 11 agencies that administer RAFT on the state’s behalf.